cegarciav/grupo-webthuldra-p2-backend/README.md

     403: El usuario que no sea dueño del comentario no puede eliminarlo.
     Ejemplo:
-        You are not allowed to remove comment with id ${comment.id}
+        You are not allowed to remove comment with id ${comment.id}.

     400: El id ingresado no existe.
     Ejemplo: